 Antonio Valli, a gifted Italian philosopher in his thirties, has left his wife and children behind in Florence for a one-year research fellowship at a provincial English university.
-Handsome and charming, Antonio is irresistible to men and women both; something he knows how to use to his advantage, even if he professes to be resolutely heterosexual.
-One who falls helplessly under his spell is Dick Thompson, the successful middle-aged novelist in whose house Antonio rents a room.
-For the first time in fourteen years, Dick finds himself desperately, passionately in love, but the games the manipulative, ruthless Italian plays with him, throws the older man’s previously calm, ordered life into chaos, and sees him spiralling into a morass of covetousness, frustration and despair.
+Handsome and charming, Antonio is irresistible to men and women both—and he knows it.
+One who falls under his spell is Dick Thompson, a successful middle-aged novelist from whom Antonio rents a room.
+For the first time in years, Dick finds himself desperately, passionately in love, but the games the manipulative Italian plays with him throw the older man’s life into chaos.

-Published only three years after the decriminalization of homosexuality in the UK and based on the author’s own obsession with a younger, unobtainable man, A Domestic Animal is Francis King’s most intimately and daringly autobiographical novel: a “wry, anguished study . . . of love and jealousy [that] is hard to forget” (Robert Baldick, Daily Telegraph).
+Published only three years after the decriminalization of homosexuality in the UK, A Domestic Animal is Francis King’s most intimate and daringly autobiographical novel: a “wry, anguished study . . . of love and jealousy [that] is hard to forget” (Robert Baldick, The Daily Telegraph).

 “Few English novelists have written with more might and assurance.”